Carolina Birizamberri

 María Carolina Birizamberri Rivero (born 9 July 1995) is a Uruguayan footballer and futsal player who plays as a forward for Argentine club River Plate and the Uruguay women's national team.

 Club career

-Birizamberri is a three-time Campeonato Uruguayo Femenino top scorer. in 2015, she scored 53 goals in 18 matches for River Plate Montevideo.
+Birizamberri is a three-time Campeonato Uruguayo Femenino top scorer.
+In 2015, she scored 53 goals in 18 matches for River Plate Montevideo.
 After that, she joined River Plate from Argentina.

 International career

 Birizamberri represented Uruguay at the 2012 South American U-17 Women's Championship, 2012 FIFA U-17 Women's World Cup and the 2014 South American U-20 Women's Championship.
-At senior level, she played three Copa América Femenina editions (2010, 2014 and 2018).
+At the senior level, she played three Copa América Femenina editions (2010, 2014 and 2018).